lui297/vue-ganttastic/README.md

     alt="Vue Ganttastic logo"
 />

 <b>Vue Ganttastic</b> is a simple, interactive and highly customizable Gantt chart component for Vue 3.
 The original has been edited to support Luxon and custom format has been removed.

-## Guide and Docs
+## 📚 Documentation

-For further guides and references, check out the [official docs](https://zunnzunn.github.io/vue-ganttastic/getting-started.html).
+For further guides and references from the original repo, check out the [official docs](https://zunnzunn.github.io/vue-ganttastic/getting-started.html).

+## ✨ Key Features

+### 🎯 Core Capabilities

+- **📅 Advanced Time Management**: Multi-precision support (hours, days, weeks, months) with auto-scaling
+- **🖱️ Drag & Drop**: Intuitive bar and row manipulation
+- **🏷️ Simplicity**: Simple white label integration into custom projects

-## Quickstart
+## 🚀 Quickstart

 Install using